 Pupil supervision Pupils The garden is in an enclosed space and is not open to the general public.
 Ensure that out of bounds areas are clearly marked.
 Ensure that staff supervision is robust and consistent.
 Ensure all supervising staff understand their roles and responsibilities.
-Check signage at the start of a new term.
+Ratios comply with LEA guidance, noting especially EYFS Check signage at the start of a new term.
 Re-visit the duty rota at the start of a new term or after any significant incident.
-Discuss items of general concern at weekly staff meetings under H&S Deputy Head Sept 2020 Y Non-St Philip's adults in the garden Pupils Ratios comply with LEA guidance 1:15 pupils.
-Some residents of Wetherby Place do have access to the garden.
-Boys are instructed not to engage with anyone they do not recognise and to tell a member of staff if they have any concerns about other garden users or their property.
+Discuss items of general concern at weekly staff meetings under H&S Deputy Head Sep 2024 Y Non-St Philip's adults in the garden Pupils Some residents of Wetherby Place do have access to the garden.
+Boys are instructed to be polite but not to engage with anyone they do not recognise and to tell a member of staff if they have any concerns about other garden users or their property.
 Ensure that staff supervision is robust and consistent.
-Ratios comply with LEA guidance 1:15 pupils.
+Ratios comply with LEA guidance, noting especially EYFS.
 Check signage at the start of a new term.
 Re-visit the duty rota at the start of a new term or after any significant incident.
-Discuss items of general concern at weekly staff meetings under H&S Deputy Head Sept 2020 Y Slips, trips and falls Pupils and staff Create, publish and enforce a set of garden rules for the pupils.
+Discuss items of general concern at weekly staff meetings under H&S Deputy Head Sep 2024 Y Slips, trips and falls Pupils and staff Create, publish and enforce a set of garden rules for the pupils.
 Ensure that surfaces are well-maintained Ensure that leaves are cleared regularly Ensure that garden is clear of other users' equipment (or that equipment s safely stored) Be vigilant of boys who do not play sensibly and may be harming themselves or others.
 Most likely event is running without due care and attention.
 Remove pupils who are not displaying due care and attention from their games - send them to sit and cool down on a bench for several minutes.
 Use the house point/minus system, if necessary/appropriate.
-All staff Sept 2020 Y Equipment failure Pupils and staff Ensure that the table tennis tables are in good working order via regular checks (at least half-termly) and careful monitoring (ongoing).
-Tables were renewed in 2016.
-Staff to close tables (if necessary) and report any concerns to Deputy Head immediately, to be discussed under H&S at weekly staff meeting.
-All staff Sept 2020 Y
+All staff Sep 2024 Y